Bakry13/PlaywrightFramework/README.md

 #### 2- tests/pages/:
 * All FE pages
-* General used request bodies, params and headers for APIs
+* General used endpoints requests, request bodies, params and headers for APIs

 #### 3- tests/fixtures/:
 * All used fixtures according to test groups